YeeHsun/YeeHsun/README.md

 ## I'm a Student, Engineer and Programmer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything about computer vision🤣
-- 🥅 2021 Goals: Graduate from NTU
 - ⚡ Fun fact: I love to play DOTA and FPS games